Specialization of Difference Equations and High Frobenius Powers: The Model Companion

 \begin{proof} As in the proof of Theorem \ref{model-complete}, it is enough to establish the following.
 Let $A$ be a small model contained in $K$ and $B$ a small algebraically closed and transformally Henselian extension of $A$ properly extending $A$; then there is some $A\subset B'\subset B$ with $B'$ transformally Henselian, without any finite $\sigma$-invariant Galois extensions, properly extending $A$, and so that $B'$ embeds in $K$ over $A$.

 If $B$ is transformally algebraic over $A$ then $k_{B}$ properly extends $k_{A}$, as $A$ is transformally Newtonian.
 By saturation of $k$ we can embed $k_{B}$ in $k$ over $k_{A}$; this lifts uniquely to an embedding of $B^{\text{tunr}}$ in $K$ over $A$.
 The field $B^{\text{tunr}}$ has no nontrivial finite $\sigma$-invariant Galois extensions, since $k_{B}$ is algebraically closed.
 So we may assume that no element of $B$ is transformally algebraic over $A$ unless it already lies in $A$; thus every element of $B$ not in $A$ is generic over $A$.
 Saturation of $k$ implies that it is of large transformal transcendence degree over the prime field, so the generic of $\mathcal{O}$ over $A$ is realized in $K$.
 Similarly saturation of $\Gamma$ and the fact that every small nested family of closed balls in $K$ has a nonempty intersection implies that the other two kinds of generic types over $A$ are realized in $K$. \end{proof} \begin{thm} Let $K$ be a model of $\widetilde{\VFA}$.
 Then $k$ and $\Gamma$ are embedded, stably embedded and fully orthogonal pure models of $\ACFA$ and $\widetilde{\omega\OGA}$ respectively.
 In other words, let $D\subset k^{n}\times\Gamma^{m}$ be a definable set which is definable with parameters in $K$ and in the language of $\widetilde{\VFA}$.
-Then $D$ is a boolean combination of definable sets of the form $X_{i}\times Y_{j}$ where $X_{i}\subset k^{n}$ and $Y_{j}\subset\Gamma^{m}$ are definable in the language of difference fields and ordered transformal modules, respectively.
-Furthermore the $X_{i}$ are definable with parameters in $k$ and the $Y_{j}$ are definable with parameters in $\Gamma$. \end{thm}
+Then $D$ is a boolean combination of definable sets of the form $X_{i}\times Y_{j}$ where $X_{i}\subset k^{n}$ and $Y_{j}\subset\Gamma^{m}$ are definable in the language of difference fields (resp. ordered modules) and with parameters in $k$ (resp. $\Gamma$).
+Furthermore, the canonical parameter of every definable subset of $k^d$ in $\widetilde{\VFA}^{eq}$ is equidefinable in $\widetilde{\VFA}$ with a tuple from $k$, and likewise for $\Gamma$. \end{thm}